 When I first started building websites, I explored a variety of hosting options.
 They tended to range from bad to worse to horrific.

 Every time I dealt with technical incompatibilities, significant downtime, and poor performance, and there’s nothing more depressing than to create a piece of content that goes viral, only to watch it crash your website.
+I didn’t realize how important it was for me to research hosting options for great speed.

 For a while I even worked with a guy named “Pete” who ran his own data center and leased out a server to me.
 While I found the arrangement to be mutually beneficial, ongoing technical issues forced me to continue to pursue alternatives.